 - How you would like this person to show up for you in recovery

 It can be helpful to even make some notes for yourself before going into the conversation.
 That way, you know exactly what you want to tell this person, and exactly what they can do to help you.
 Maybe it’s having them check in with you once per week, or it could be making plans to have a meal together.
-If you’re not sure what would be the most helpful for you, talk to your treatment team or members of our Eating Disorder Recovery Community!
+If you’re not sure what would be the most helpful for you, talk to your treatment team.
 They can help you make a list of things that could be helpful for you.

 Show gratitude!